 The murals aren’t the only unique thing about Akhtala Monastery.
 Outside along the wall are the ruins of a multistoried palace, which was perhaps an old residence for fortress guards.
 Though the building is in terrible shape, you can still walk down the staircase to what would’ve been the basement.

-Nearby, you can even step in some underground tunnels and chambers that appear as large holes in the ground from ground level.
+Nearby, you can even step in some underground tunnels and chambers that appear from above as large holes in the ground.
 These were likely used to store relics or maybe wine.
 It was certainly one of the more unique things I came across at a monastery in Armenia!

 But that’s not all.
 Ivane Zakarian himself is said to be buried on monastery grounds.
 And one of the nearby cliffs, according to local legend, is where Tamerlane of the invading Timurid Empire buried one of his wives.